fugxd/Instasynch/README.md

 To use the scripts install <a href=https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de>tampermonkey(chrome)</a> or <a href="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">greasemonkey(firefox)</a>.

-Then go to http://userscripts.org/scripts/show/181142 and install the script
+Enable autoupdate in the plugin and then go to http://userscripts.org/scripts/show/181142 and install the script.

 Changes